guido-visser/vMix-M5Stick-Tally-Light/README.md

 -   🚀 Press on M5 button will toggle between 4 screens:
     1. The actual status of the tally (a tally status change will default back to this screen)
-    2. Network screen, showing the current IP Address so you can access the Web UI
+    2. Network screen, showing the current IP Address so you can access the Web UI (+ a wifi strength indicator)
     3. Show the actual tally input number that is set for the unit
     4. The brightness screen.
 You can use BTN39 on this screen to toggle through the 9 different settings
 -   🚀 Webserver for easy configuration